SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/varnish-opentelemetry.md

 OpenTelemetry works with a [configuration](https://opentelemetry.io/docs/collector/configuration/) yaml file which has all the details with respect to the data which needs to be collected.
 For example, it specifies the location of a log file that is read and sent to the Sumo Logic platform.

-In this step we will be configuring the yaml required for Varnish Collection.

-Path of the log file configured to capture Varnish logs needs to be given here.
+In this step, you'll configure the yaml required for Varnish Collection.
+You'll need to provide the path of the log file configured to capture Varnish logs.

 The files are located in `/var/log/varnish/varnishncsa.log` by default.
 For more details please refer "Prerequisite" section of this page.
 You can add any custom fields which you want to tag along with the data ingested in sumo.